 David Bowie had championed Devo in their earlier years, to the extent that he co-produced their first album alongside Brian Eno (although by all accounts it wasn’t the most satisfying of partnerships).
 Might it have been this that directed my attention back towards David Bowie?
-More likely it was my trip to Berlin in October 2004, although before completing Bowie’s so called ‘Berlin Trilogy’ with Lodger I first bought Station to Station, the album he recorded in Los Angeles before absconding to Europe.
-Station to Station is clearly the better album, but the songs have an epic quality that don’t lend themselves to 20-song playlists; I would have liked to have included either the songs Station to Station or Stay but they’re over 10 minutes and 6 minutes long respectively.
+More likely it was my trip to Berlin in October 2004, although before completing Bowie’s so-called ‘Berlin Trilogy’ with Lodger I first bought Station to Station, the album he recorded in Los Angeles before absconding to Europe.
+Station to Station is clearly the better album, but its songs possess an epic quality that don’t lend themselves to 20-song playlists; I would have liked to have included Station to Station or Stay but they’re over 10 minutes and 6 minutes long respectively.
 That being said, Lodger could be Bowie’s most underrated work.
 To complement the nature of the previous track – Devo’s Enough Said – I wanted to follow up with something urgent and was torn between Red Sails and Look Back in Anger.
 Bowie’s slightly more tempered vocal on Red Sails swung it.

 My Cornish friend had pointed me in the direction of Tom Vek by way of the video for his single C-C (You Set The Fire In Me) in the summer 2005, and by the end of the year I owned a copy of We Have Sound on vinyl.
 This album hinted at a change in the musical landscape, relief from the dross that had pervaded throughout 2005: Bloc Party, Arctic Monkeys, Kaiser Chiefs, Razorlight, Franz Ferdinand, The Futureheads, Bambyshambles – the fag-end of the garage rock revival.
 A new sound was emerging that incorporated synthesisers and would come to be known roughly as electro-pop.
-Whether Tom Vek fell exclusively within this genre is moot: he was making an interesting noise that incorporated abrasive guitars, keyboards, and drawled vocals, and doing it alone in his parents’ garage.
+Whether Tom Vek fell exclusively within this genre is moot: he was making an interesting noise that incorporated abrasive guitars, keyboards, and drawled vocals, recorded in his parents’ garage.